- Any Subject

-- Enter in the text entry box/es the keywords of your topic.
+Enter in the search term box/es the key words of your topic.
 Try to include only one word or two word phrases in each box.

-• Click on the select box for "Full Text" to find only articles that appear in their entirety in this database.
+- Full Text: Click the select box for "Full Text" to find only articles that appear in their entirety in this database.

-• Limit by research methodology by selecting the preferred method in the drop down menu next to "Methodology."
+- Methodology: Limit by research methodology by selecting the preferred method in the "Methodology" drop down menu.

-Once you have entered the search information listed above and hit the "Search" button, the following information and options will appear:
+Once you have entered the search information listed above and click the "Search" button, the following information and options will appear:

 Once you click on an article title, the following options and information for the article record appear:

-- If you click on one of the "Subject Terms" listed, you can find more articles about the subject selected.
+Subjects: By clicking one of the "Subjects" listed, you can find more articles about the subject selected.